 When an injury happens it’s easy to fall into a melancholy and shrug off any advice you’re getting and think, “How much difference can it really make?”

 So let us be precise about it – it can make all the difference in the world.
-Strictly following the guidelines and being smart about it can cut your recovery time in half.
+Going to the best physical therapy in Medina, OH can cut your recovery time in half.

 On the other hand, having the “whatever” attitude can double it.

 Being “extreme” doesn’t mean being irresponsible with your body, especially when it’s in pain and needs your help.